 During the 2014-2015 Ebola Crisis in West Africa, families were devastated as the infection spread through communities, resulting in the deaths of entire families.
 In some instances, the children survived and became orphans.
 Many orphaned teenage girls became pregnant after being abused.
 Reports confirm that there are over 3000 Ebola-orphaned children in Sierra Leone, many of whom are left to fend for themselves, resorting to living undesirable lifestyles in order to survive.

 This project offers tremendous benefits in terms of being able to help deserving children grow and mature into model adults that will impact their communities and nation - and even the world.
 These children will have the opportunity to use their education to be change agents in their communities.
-The values of hope, hard work and confidence - that they are learning will serve them well in the future - as they mature into future, model leaders.
+Young leaders who found the value of their own dreams will pass that hope along to future generations, uplifting their community.